julien-boudry/Condorcet/Docs/ApiReferences/Vote Class/public Vote--__construct.md

 #### **ownTimestamp:** *`?float`*
-Set your own timestamp metadata on Ranking.
+Set your own timestamp metadata for this Ranking.

 #### **electionContext:** *`?CondorcetPHP\Condorcet\Election`*
-Try to convert directly your candidates from sting input" to Candidate object of one election.
+Try to convert directly your candidates from string input to Candidate object of one election.

 ### Throws: